greg-raven/Impeachment-Chronicles/_posts/2024-09-11-time-magazine-has-to-backtrack.md

 ---
-title: "Time magazine has to backtrack"
+title: "TIME magazine has to backtrack"
 layout: post
 tags:
 - Libs of TikTok
 ---

-*Time* just quietly updated their article where they accused Trump of lying about Kamala's support for s*x change surgery for detained illegals.
+*TIME* just quietly updated their article where they accused Trump of lying about Kamala's support for s*x change surgery for detained illegals.

 They backtracked on it and are now admitting that Kamala supports tax funded s*x change surgery for illegal aliens in prison.